 A number of years ago, while living in a rural area of east Tennessee, I had the special experience of seeing Northern Harriers that were wintering over.
 Every evening I took great enjoyment in watching with binoculars as they glided over our fields hunting before roosting for the night.
 This has endeared this bird to me as one of my favorite species, one that stirred my excitement forward and lead me to to spend more time observing birds.

+Above you see a collection of some of my explorations before I actually painted this painting.
+These included value sketches of the landscape's foreground, mid-ground and background, experiments with shapes in the design arrangement, and trying out colors and color-mixing while I settled on the best color combination to represent the scene and season.
 My first challenge was the bird.
 Northern Harriers are just arriving in Tennessee now, not to mention they are difficult to observe and photograph.
 You generally have to know where they roost and hunt in order to be productive in capturing them.
 So, instead, I searched the internet and my books, finding a variety of images, both male and female, to help me with the details as I created the hovering posture of my subject.
 Above you see my initial sketches of the bird, a male on the left, female on the right.
 And below, a 2009 sketch I also referenced that I created after observing a Northern harrier hunting at Necedah National Wildlife Refuge in Wisconsin.

 Once I settled on the posture of the bird and his location in the painting, my next focus was the landscape and the values that would help make my subject the center of focus.